BlueBrain/basalt/doc/source/contents/graphs.rst

 A payload can be attached to vertices and edges
     Internally a payload is stored as
-    a ``numpy.ndarray(dtype=numpy.byte)``, but it is possible to pass any object that supports pickl serialization as well payloads classes in ``basalt.ngv`` package.
+    a ``numpy.ndarray(dtype=numpy.byte)``, but it is possible to pass any object that supports pickle serialization

 Basalt Python package provides 2 graph API to use undirected graphs: